AdrianoRegino/Co.Space-Converter/README.md

 # Co.Space-Converter

-Blender extension that converts an object vertex color from linear color space to gamma and vice-versa.
+Simple extension for conversion of vertex color from linear to gamma color space and the other way around.

+Useful when a game development or production project change color space amidst development and all vertex colors need to change too in order to keep the same appearance.

+Usage: Select a single object and click on the desired conversion button.

 Instalation: